jgoalby/jgoalby.github.io/index.md

 ## Welcome

-The beginning...

-The humble start to a new chapter of web publishing.

-you never know what you are capable of when you are doing yesterday over again – will.i.am
+You never know what you are capable of when you are doing yesterday over again – will.i.am

 ## Thoughts

+Shorter writing:

 {% for thought in site.thoughts %}
 * [{{ thought.title }}]({{ thought.url }})